The most up-to-date information.

-The HB series is designed primarily for longer-term suppression.
+The HB series was designed primarily for longer-term suppression.
 HB2A may cause itching the first few times it is used.
-HB3A and HB4A can cause flaking of the skin if applied too heavily or too often.
+HB3A, HB4A and HB5 can cause flaking of the skin if applied too heavily or too often.

 DOSAGE AMOUNT: The typical dosage is 10mg per square inch, 10mg/2.5cm².
 For comparison, a drop of water from a small pipette is about 33mg.
 Unless a large area is being covered, excess liquid needs to be wiped off the brush in the neck of the bottle.
 This is true for almost all the preparations.
 HA1 can be spread more liberally, followed by HF2C and HB2A.
 Irritation etc. on application often diminishes with use, so initial use should always be sparing.